hturnbull93/toaster-app/README.md

 # Toaster App

 A simple program to emulate a toaster.
-This project is for practicing TDD and OOP principles.
+This project is for demonstrating basic TDD and OOP principles, for [this medium blog](https://medium.com/@hturnbull93/t-e-oa-st-driven-development-adeb863e6e3c).

 ## User Stories